 Arnold Green’s secret report to Karl Vaino

-Estonians in exile: worrisome irritants to Soviet authorities (II)
+Estonians in exile were worrisome irritants to Soviet authorities (III)